 Telehealth services have helped a wide range of clients, from those who need more intensive supportive services to its Sound Solutions clients, who typically require less intensive services.

-According to Katrina Egner, Sound’s Chief Programs Officer, telehealth service hours have swelled from two hours in January 2020, just before the pandemic started, to 10,119 service hours through February, the most current month reporting.
-That is more than 13,375 client engagements through telehealth in February alone.
+According to Katrina Egner, Sound’s Chief Programs Officer, telehealth service hours have swelled from two hours in January 2020, just before the pandemic started, to 10,119 service hours in February 2021.
+Those hours equate to more than 13,375 client engagements through telehealth in February alone.

 “It is truly amazing how quickly we ramped up to serve our clients through telehealth,” she states.
 “The investments in IT infrastructure and the way our team members quickly pivoted to this new model of care delivery played a significant role in our ability to continue providing our life saving services to the community who needed us.

 Egner adds that prior to the pandemic, there were more barriers to providing telehealth offerings at community behavioral health providers, including payment structure and regulations.
 But the increased need for support and services to an isolated population persuaded authorities to broaden availability.